Saugardas/numeri_romani/README.md

 # NumeriRomani

-Simple library for conversion integers to roman numerals and roman numerals to integers.
+Numeri Romani (lat. roman numerals) - simple library for conversion integers to roman numerals and roman numerals to integers.

 ## Installation